Miraculiciously/OD-poster-ESSA-Glasgow-2023/README.md

 Since the Python code in this essential part of the project, the repository's license is Apache 2.0.
 Please note the specifications in the following licensing information!

 ### Data
 The data used for this project is licensed under the Creative Commons Attribution ShareAlike 4.0 License (CC BY-SA 4.0).
 It will me made available in due time in a 4 TU Repository.
-The link will be put [here].
+The link will be put [here] in due time.

 ### Code
 I wrote the Python code in this repository and license it under the Apache License 2.0.